 Three separate and distinctly different audio tracks have been provided for the international version of the film, two of which also appear on the US version.
 All three are fascinating for comparison purposes, but are not without their issues.
-The first thing to note is that all three have been post-dubbed, a common practice in giallo cinema, particularly when you have a multi-national cast performing in a mixture of English and Italian.
+The first thing to note is that all three have been post-dubbed, a common practice in Italian and especially giallo cinema, particularly when you have a multi-national cast performing in a mixture of English and Italian.
 This does mean that whichever language you select, there are going to be mismatches of dialogue to mouth movements and in some instances voices that clearly do not belong to the faces in question.
 The Italian track serves the support cast well, but the leads have clearly performed their roles in English, and it's thus the English track that work's the best for me.
 Well, sort of.

 There are two English tracks on the international version, a redubbed 5.1 surround track and a stereo dub that apparently provoked audience laughter when the film was screened at Cannes, and is thus referred to on disc 2 as "The Cannes track."
 It's nowhere near as bad as this rep suggests and much is re-used for the 5.1 redub, but there are definitely some questionable choices here, particularly the odd voice assigned to the square-jawed Inspector Santini.
-It is louder than the 5.1 track but at the expense of some clearly audible background hiss.
+The Cannes track is louder than the 5.1, but at the expense of some clearly audible background hiss.
 The 5.1 dub has better voice acting and is sonically superior, but is inexplicably afflicted with an intermittent echo on much of the dialogue and some of the sound effects, making it sound like the film is playing in a large and empty warehouse.
 The US edit features the Cannes track and the redub, but the redub is stereo rather than surround.

 The Italian track is Dolby 2.0 surround and a little more excitable due to the increased speed of the dialogue delivery.
 A couple of the voices do not acoustically match the location, but it's clearer than the English stereo track and has no obvious background hiss.
 Music elements aside, there's very little happening in the rear speakers on any track, but frontal separation is very nice, with some effects specifically placed and moving fluidly across the front sound stage.